How collision insurance works in Canada

 How much is collision insurance?

 The cost will vary based on your insurance provider.
-Your insurance company will look at several factors including your driving history, the current value of your car, and your deductible amount.
-If you have a clean driving record, it should be minimal.
-If you’re looking for a number, expect to add 10-20% to your existing policy, but again, understand that it depends on your insurer and their tolerance for risk.
+Your insurance company will look at several factors including your driving history, the current value of your car, type of vehicle and your deductible amount.
+Talk to your broker to find out how much it costs for your particular vehicle to add collision coverage.

 If you have an older car and think your collision will be less since its value is less, know that an older vehicle doesn’t necessarily get cheaper collision coverage.
-Read our blog for more info: Do you need collision coverage on an older car?

 Are you considering collision insurance?